 All procedures and regulations are subject to change or revision from time to time.
-This publication reflects the policies that were in place at the time that this planner was produced.
 Students are responsible for knowing and following all regulations and procedures contained in this publication, as well as changes that occur and are published during the year.

-Policies listed in this section of the planner set the expectations of behavior; however, as members of the Whitman College community, students are expected to adhere to a higher standard of conduct than citizens at large.
+Policies listed in this section of the planner set the expectations of behavior for all students; however, as members of the Whitman College community, students are expected to adhere to a higher standard of conduct than citizens at large.
 The College assumes that students will demonstrate honesty and integrity in both academic and personal endeavors, and will act responsibly in ways that reflect consideration and respect for the rights of others.

 Statement of Rights

 Every student has a right to conditions that are conducive to learning and favorable to the pursuit of higher education.
 These rights include freedom of speech, expression, and association; the right to study; the right to a safe and healthy environment; the right to pursue grievances; reasonable and fair processes in cases of student discipline; and the right to privacy.

 Students have the right to inspect and review their education records according to certain prescribed procedures.
 Except in special cases prescribed by law, the College will not permit access to, or release of, education records containing personally identifiable information, without the student’s written consent as stipulated by the “Family Educational Rights and Privacy Act of 1974” (FERPA or Buckley Amendment).

 The College publishes an online directory with students’ names, addresses, email addresses, pictures, and phone numbers.
 A student has the right to have their preferred name reflected in the directory (see Name Change policy below for further information).
 A student has the right to withhold their information from these directories and can do so by notifying Bridget Jacobson in the Dean of Students Office, Memorial Building 325, (509) 527-5158.